 What replaying the click actually shows you

-Session replay captures the DOM, the click events, the network requests, and any console errors that fired during the session.
-When you scrub to the moment the user clicked Submit, you see whether:
+Session replay captures the visible DOM, click events, form-state signals, and lightweight JavaScript error metadata.
+When you scrub to the moment the user clicked Submit, you can check whether:

 - The click event registered on the right element (or got intercepted by an overlay).